soro/7lang_haskell/README.md

 To run the slides use `runhaskell haskell.lhs`

 If you want to extract the code use `make extract`.
 The Latex does clutter it up a bit.

+If you see an error or would like to make modifications, please feel free to do so and open a pull request.